muharismrgn/Bike-Sharing-Demand-Prediction/README.md

 - Based on the two experiments (without target transform and with target transform) conducted, 3 best models were selected for tuning including Catboost Regressor, XGBoost Regressor, and Support Vector Regressor.

 - Catboost Regressor is still the best model after tuning and is used as the final model.
-With tuning parameters 'iterations': 1600, 'learning_rate': 0.05, 'depth': 8 obtained average performance results with MAE: 23, R2: 95.73%, and MAPE: 22.22%.
+With tuning parameters 'iterations': 1500, 'learning_rate': 0.07, 'depth': 8 obtained average performance results with MAE: 22.75, R2: 95.57%, and MAPE: 22.81%.

 - When predicting the testing data (unseen data) the performance results become better with MAE: 21.82, R2: 95.95%, MAPE: 22.81%.
 This indicates that the final model is good for predicting unseen data or stable for predicting other similar data.

+**`MODEL LIMITATION`**

+- The small range of values (1-50) is less reliable because the average error is quite large with 44% of the actual demand (data).
+However, we can justify this by looking at the MAE, where the average MAE in this range is about 5 points.

+- It can be concluded that this model may be less suitable for predicting small values, but it can reliably predict better on a larger scale of values.
+In addition, the model may also be less accurate for the range of predicted values outside the training data (1-970).

+- This model is also less reliable for predicting casual members because the MAPE is quite large 41.43% even though we can see from the MAE value which is relatively quite small, which is around 8.

 **`RECOMENDATION`**